jhdrn/myra/README.md

 ##### Special behavior
 Some attributes and events has special behavior associated with them.

+* Any attribute key starting with `on` is treated as an event listener.
+The value of such an attribute should be an `Update` or `Task` function.
+However, if there is a need to call `event.preventDefault()` and/or `event.stopPropagation()`, the event listener can be wrapped in an object like this:
+  `{ listener: updateFnOrTask, preventDefault: true, stopPropagation: true }`
 * If an event listener is added to an `input`, `select` or `textarea` element, it's `value` will be passed as an argument to the attached `Update` function.
 * If the element is a `form` element and the `onsubmit` event listener is